Corey-Turner/SlidePuzzlePathfinder/README.md

 ### Gameplay
-    Upon starting the game the board will be shuffled Clicking a tile adjacent to the 'Blank' Tile will swap its position with the blank tile The Arrow Keys and W-A-S-D can also be used to move the tiles on the board The game is 'Won' when the board reaches the following state:
+    Upon starting the game the board will be shuffled Pressing esc or Clicking the 'X' in the top right corner will terminate the game Clicking a tile adjacent to the 'Blank' Tile will swap its position with the blank tile The Arrow Keys and W-A-S-D can also be used to move the tiles on the board The game is 'Won' when the board reaches the following state: